jordi-petit/veltech-2020/README.md

-# veltech-2020-morning
-Vel Tech Course 2020
+# Vel Tech Short Course on Competitive Programming in C++ 2020